Former Legislative Secretary for Peacebuilding Policy

-Theo Sitther directs the peacebuilding program at FCNL and oversees the work of the peacebuilding team.
-Theo lobbies to change and reform militarized counterterrorism policies with a particular focus on military assistance.
+Theo Sitther directed the peacebuilding program at FCNL and oversaw the work of the peacebuilding team.
+Theo lobbied to change and reform militarized counterterrorism policies with a particular focus on military assistance.

 Theo’s writing has appeared in The Hill and U.S. News and World Report.
 He has also been interviewed by CCTV and RT.
 As part of his work with FCNL, Theo has traveled to Kenya and Burundi.